-- The ToE and its version, - The test environment, with OS, equipment and software components of the platform on which tests were performed, - The list of evaluated functions, - The reference of analysed documents (security target, guides), - The evaluation workload used (if different from what had been agreed upon prior to the evaluation), - A summary of evaluation tasks, including any non-conformity and potential vulnerabilities identified, - An analysis of results, attack paths and vulnerabilities; for the rating of attacks, the Common Criteria table is used.
-The Attack Potential considered corresponds to AVA_VAN.3 level. - An expert advice and the resulting ITSEF verdict on the evaluation results, - Recommendations if need be: - o To operate the product in a secure state,
+- The TOE and its version; - The test environment, with OS, equipment and software components of the platform on which tests were performed; - The list of evaluated functions; - The reference of analysed documents (security target, guides); - The evaluation workload used (if different from what had been agreed upon prior to the evaluation): - A summary of evaluation tasks, including any non-conformity and potential vulnerabilities identified; - An analysis of results, attack paths and vulnerabilities; for the rating of attacks, the Tables F.1 or F.2 in Annex F of the FiT CEM are used to calculate the Attack Potential.
+The considered attack potential corresponds to "Enhanced Basic" level.
+This means that if the calculated value is 13 and below the attack is considered relevant.
+This corresponds to the Attack Potential considered in AVA_VAN.3 in Common Criteria.